 Current Study Abroad Opportunities

-Carlow, Ireland-Available Fall and Spring
+Carlow, Ireland-Available Fall, Spring and Summer

 Carlow is located on the banks of the scenic River Barrow about 50 miles south of Dublin.
 Students study Irish culture at Carlow College and participate in field trips designed to compliment and enhance their learning experience during this semester-long program.
 Other courses offered to students at Carlow College include history, drama and social sciences.
 Students live in privately owned and operated residential housing facilities.